 Are you as tempted by today’s hot real estate market as we are?

-If you’re between 55 and 70, (the Boomer generation) this might actually work in your favour.
+If you’re between 55 and 70, (the Boomer generation) this might actually work in your favor.
 Many of us are empty nesters and might have a larger home that we might be ready to part with.
 That makes this market very interesting.
 Downsizing might be in your immediate future.

 So how do keep your level head and emotions in check when not only selling but also buying your new home?
 Knowing the right questions to ask and steps to take is paramount.